 If you're hoping for a brand engagement boost, there are a few ways you can go about it— as this article has explored.
 However, brand engagement should never be a short-term goal.
 It needs to be a long-term strategy, and you'll need to implement genuine processes to help achieve this.

 Get rid of ideas like hosting quick engagement building competitions, "tag two friends to win" style posts on social media, for example.
 These strategies may give you instant results and up your metrics; however, they're not getting customers more invested in your company on a long-term basis.

 If you really want to manage your business reputation well, you need to identify larger, more operational changes you can make and showcase them creatively.
 In doing so, you'll see your business—and your customers— go from strength to strength.

 Ray Slater Berry has been working in social media and content marketing for eight years.
-He specializes in the tech, innovation, and travel sectors.
-He is a writer for Typeform and is a published novelist with his first book, Golden Boy.
+He is a content manager at Studyclerk.com and is a published novelist with his first book, Golden Boy..